I have worked in the travel industry for several years, including in management. I have written travel guides, mainly about western Canada.

 The major benefit of ridesharing is that it has to be regarded as a form of budget travel that is safer than hitchhiking.
 The latter is fairly anonymous while ridesharing typically involves some sort of electronic transmission, whether SMS texts, in-site emails or messaging, or phone calls.
 Those things are much easier when it comes to tracing where a person went than where a thumb on the side of the road went.

-Of course, you always want to be diligent when it comes to your safety but I would think that ridesharing would be less attractive for people who are dangerous to others as a venue to find vulnerable people relative to hitchhiking.
-The verifications that can be involved and the recorded communications mitigate some of the anonymity that dangerous people prefer.
+Of course, you always want to be diligent when it comes to your safety.
+But I would think that compared to hitchhiking, ridesharing would be less attractive for people who are dangerous to others.
+The verifications involved and the recorded communications mitigate some of the anonymity that dangerous people prefer.

 Cold Zones on the Canadian Prairies